Ayanfe-Mee/Subscription_Service_Data_Analysis_A/README.md

 <img width="492" alt="Regional Canceled Sub  Revenue Over Time" src="https://github.com/user-attachments/assets/c601d80d-c6c1-4f2c-8862-adf0b35faa49">

+Insights
+---
 According to this trend, August, 2023 has the highest cancellation revenue in West region which could be as a result of factors like holidays, end-of-summer budgeting or shifts in customer priorities; and it could be all of these stated.
 Economic changes or regional economic factors can also impact customers'ability or willingness to maintain subscriptions.
 In this trend, we have high and low churned revenue which shows that there are factors affecting the periods either negatively or positively.
 What are the factors;
 - Pricing Adjustments or Promotion End Dates: If a promotion or discount ended in any of these periods, some customers may have canceled after their rates returned to normal especially if the standard pricing exceeded their budget.
 - Increased Competition: If a new competitor launched or intensified marketing in any of these regions and periods, customers may have opted for alternative options leading to higher cancellations.
 - Customer Feedback and Dissatisfaction: If in any of these periods, there was a spike in complaints or dissatifaction, this could have led to higher cancellation rates resulting to higher churned revenue.

+Actionable Insights.
+---
+- To combat seasonal cancellations, consider offering temporary discounts or pause options during historically high-cancellation periods to retain more customers.
+- Track regional economic indicator and proactively engage customers in regions experiencing financial strain by offering flexible payment plans or short-term discounts.
+- Implement a gradual increase strategy for returning to standard rates after promotions or offer alternative discounts to retain cost-sensitive customers.
+- Consider launching counter-promotions or emphasizing unique features to retain subscribers during competitive launches in key regions.